Serenity Smart Homes | Home & Building Automation in NJ | Subscription-Free & Privacy-Focused Smart Homes

 30 Nov 2025 By Ashley Williams

-In Part 1 of this series, we covered the tangible benefits of working with a professional smart home planner, namely the avoided mistakes, the cost savings during new construction, and what a real integrator actually does beyond just installing devices.
+In Part 1 of this series, we covered the tangible benefits of working with a professional smart home specialist, namely the avoided mistakes, the cost savings during new construction, and what a real integrator actually does beyond just installing devices.
 But some of the most valuable aspects of professional smart home consultation aren’t visible in your budget spreadsheet or construction timeline.

 They’re the things you don’t think about until they go wrong: your family’s privacy being sold to data brokers, your smart locks becoming paperweights when a company goes under, or your entire network compromised because a children’s toy had a security vulnerability.
 These are the considerations that keep cybersecurity professionals up at night, and the reasons why having an expert in your corner matters more than most people realize.